Chemistry from alpha carbon to zymurgy

 Lecture - all information will be supplied via Powerpoint slides and notes which will be distributed online.

 Students should be prepared to contribute to class discussion and group work.

 Are there any other costs?
 Is there anything I need to bring?

-No other costs.
-Students who wish to take notes will need pen and paper.
+There are no additional costs.
+If you wish to take notes you will find it useful to have pen and paper.

 When I've finished, what course can I do next?